msa-em/nanocartography/05_discussion.md

 crystals could assist in solving the local misorientation angle between them {cite:p}`liu1994simple, liu1995simple`, and Jeong et al. {cite:p}`jeong2010characterization` attempted the use of a triangulation method in solving the same problem.
-In section 2 it was demonstrated how one could the orientation of cubic crystals be solved, but all crystal systems as well.
+In section 2 it was demonstrated how one could not only solve the orientation of cubic crystals, but all crystal systems as well.
 The research herein takes a similar approach to Qui to demonstrate how the calculation of the unit vectors for any crystal can be calculated from the solution of the crystal and then be compared to an adjacent crystal through a